isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 RADIUS Hook Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The RADIUS hook is a library that has to be loaded by either DHCPv4 or
+The RADIUS hook is a library that must be loaded by either DHCPv4 or
 DHCPv6 Kea servers.
-Unlike some other available hooks libraries, this one
+Unlike some other available hook libraries, this one
 takes many parameters.
 For example, this configuration could be used:

 ::